-HSA HRA Employer Contributions At your employer's discretion.
+HSA HRA HEALTH CARE FSA Employer Contributions At your employer's discretion.
 Your Contributions You have the opportunity to save money by deferring a portion of your paycheck on a pre-tax basis, or by making post-tax contributions.
 You are not permitted to contribute toward an HRA.
-Contribution Limit Any HSA contributions you elect to make, when combined with any employer contributions and/ or incentives earned (if applicable), cannot exceed the 20XX IRS limits of \$\$\$\$ for employee-only coverage and \$\$\$\$ for all other tiers.
-Individuals 55 and older may make an additional "catch up" contribution of \$\$\$\$.
-Not applicable.
+You have the opportunity to save money by deferring a portion of your paycheck on a pre-tax basis.
+Contribution Limit Any HSA contributions you elect to make, when combined with any employer contributions and/or incentives earned (if applicable), cannot exceed the 2024 IRS limits of \$4,150 for employee-only coverage and \$8,300 for all other tiers.
+Individuals 55 and older may make an additional "catch up" contribution of \$1,000.
+Not applicable. \$3,200, regardless of tier.
 Special Contribution Limits for Medicare- Eligible Participants HSA contributions cannot be made once you are enrolled in Medicare coverage.
 None.